void

 Background

-Nekázanka ulice is a short street in Praha II., connecting Na Příkopě and Jindřišská ulice.
+Nekázanka is a short street in Prague II, connecting Na Příkopě and Jindřišská.
 It has existed since the 14th century, under various names.
-The most important building was the Country Bank and the street had several restaurants.
+The most important building was the Country Bank, and the street had several restaurants.

 Why Oberleutnant Lukáš would hold a farewell party in this particular street is not easy to explain.
 Perhaps he lived in the area?
-That he walked the stolen dog Max at Na Příkopě points in this direction.
-Perhaps there was some officer's club in the street?
-He may also have celebrated in one of the restaurants or other establishments.
+The fact that he walked the stolen dog Max at Na Příkopě points in this direction.
+Perhaps there was an officers' club in the street?
+He may also have celebrated in one of the restaurants or other establishments here.

 Quote(s) from the novel